 Tips:

-- Translation management systems (TMS) like Lokalise allow you to add descriptions, comments, and even upload screenshots directly to individual keys.
+Translation management systems (TMS) like Lokalise support descriptions, comments, and even uploading screenshots for each key.
 Screenshots provide additional visual context, ensuring that translators understand how the translation is used in the app, especially for UI elements.

 To summarize: